QAMaverick/STA-Coding-Challenge_Shaq/README.txt

 4. NoLocationSearch.cs - blankJourneyFields()
 	Main focus in the script was checking for appropriate field validations upon clicking the plan button with some assertions.

+SpecFlow feature files are found in thre Features folder

 What additional tests/scenarios I would add: